Maison Souquet: Lounges

 The Maison Souquet consists of a succession of salons, reflecting the original configuration of the houses of pleasure.
 Today we can see the Le Salon des Mille et Une Nuits (Salon of the 1001 nights), the Salon des Petits Bonheurs and the Jardin d'Hiver (The winter garden).

 Le Salon des Mille et Une Nuits

 Formerly, the first lounge was known as a "chat room" or "social room".
 It was reserved for men.
 Politicians, bankers, captains of industry and artists gathered there in a private club format to talk about world affairs and business.

 Purchased in 2013 from a renowned Belgian antique dealer, the 1001-night show is a unique piece.
 This salon was originally in a private mansion in the heart of Brussels.
-This as a special order made by a wealthy Belgian aristocrat to reproduce in his mansion a setting worthy of the greatest Moorish palaces of the 19th century.
+This was a special order made by a wealthy Belgian aristocrat to reproduce in his mansion a setting similar to the greatest Moorish palaces of the 19th century.
 This decoration was completed in 1895.
 It consists of precious enamel, polychrome wood with gold highlights, and adorned with Cordoba leather.
-This required meticulous work to be adapted to the demanding specification of Maison Souquet.
+This required meticulous work to be adapted to the specification of Maison Souquet.